 The Bible is one of the most diverse books in the world.
-First, it is in reality two volumes-the Old Testament and the New Testament-separated from each other by some four or five centuries.
-Second, each one of these volumes is further divided into a number of books-thirty-nine in the Old Testament and twenty-seven in the New Testament, making a total of sixty-six.
+First, it is in reality two volumes-Old and New Testaments-separated from each other by some four or five centuries.
+Second, each one of these volumes is further divided into a number of books-thirty-nine in the Old Testament and twentyseven in the New Testament, making a total of sixty-six.
 Third, these sixty-six books were written by more than forty different writers.
 Fourth, these forty-plus men lived over a span of almost two thousand years!
 Finally, these authors wrote on every subject known to literature-plus one.
 The "plus one" is a subject no other book contains: true prophecy.
 This is God's realm alone!
 Hundreds of prophetic statements in the Bible have come to pass perfectly and accurately.
 Space will permit only a few examples: